cpj/winter-2012/outline.md

 ##week 3:
-- using jQuery and jQuery plugins.
+- continue with week 2 assignments because of THREE FRICKIN' SNOW DAYS.
-- introduction to open source web mapping.
+  - introduction to deploying sites to heroku.
-- javascript programming.
-- additionally, we'll more thoroughly discuss project documentation and the open source community.
+  - web design work that builds on the previous week, including responsive design and design prototyping using fireworks.
+  - students will begin work on their first group project.
+  - design prototyping workshop.

+assignments from week 2 extended by one week.
 ###[detailed week three instructions](https://github.com/cpj/winter-2012/blob/master/weekly_instructions_and_projects/03_week_three/README.md)

 ##week 4:
-- first group project due at end of week.
 - introduction to infographics.
 - each student will create a detailed infographic using illustrator.
 - interactive infographics with javascript